Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Yes, but it's best to have AI ask you questions so you remain in control of the creative process.

 Yes, but always verify the sources to ensure they are real and accurate.
+AI is known to "hallucinate" citations.

 Example questions you might ask AI: